 If you were looking for your company, product or service, what would you search for?
 What terms would you use?
-Try that in Google.
+Search for those keywords in Google.
 You will be surprised how quickly you'll find blogs, communities, influencers, etc. on those topics.
 Look into your analytics to see how visitors are coming to your site.